-- On 04 May 2018, the Registrar Stakeholder Group requested ICANN Org to pause the IRT's work, pending the creation of a permanent policy to be created, possibly via an expedited process, following the Board's adoption of the Temporary Specification to comply with GDPR.
-The Coalition for Online Accountability opposed this request in an 11 May letter. - ICANN Org distributed a response on 18 June 2018, noting that there are no plans to pause the Across Field Validation work. - The Registrar Working Group is reviewing the criteria from ICANN Org that will be used to determine whether any solution exists in the marketplace that is technically and commercially viable.
-The working group is expected to respond by 31 July 2018.
+- On 04 May 2018, the Registrar Stakeholder Group requested ICANN organization to pause the IRT's work, pending the creation of a permanent policy to be created, possibly via an expedited process, following the Board's adoption of the Temporary Specification to comply with GDPR.
+The Coalition for Online Accountability opposed this request in an 11 May letter, - ICANN organization distributed a response on 18 June 2018, noting that there are no plans to pause the Across Field Validation work, - The Registrar Stakeholder Group is reviewing the criteria from ICANN organization that will be used to determine whether any solution exists in the marketplace that is technically and commercially viable.